 Verification of Other Untaxed Income form

-If you have been asked to provide your and/or your parents’ income tax information, you can transfer information directly from the IRS to your FAFSA, or request a TAX RETURN TRANSCRIPT from the IRS.
+If you have been asked to provide your and/or your parents’ income tax information, you can transfer information directly from the IRS to your FAFSA using the IRS Data Retrieval Tool (IRS DRT), or request a TAX RETURN TRANSCRIPT from the IRS.
 Financial Aid Offices no longer accept copies of Federal Tax returns (1040, 1040A, 1040EZ, etc.).

-Click here for more information about transferring your information or ordering tax transcripts.
+Click here for more information about using the IRS DRT, or ordering tax transcripts.

 If certain elements on your FAFSA have changed since you submitted it, you may complete and submit a Special Circumstances form:

 2016-2017 Special Circumstances FormsDependent Student Special CircumstancesIndependent Student Special Circumstances